 You might not even notice at first.
 But one day you’ll realize that your pup isn’t bounding after you as quickly as he or she once did, or that they’re taking longer to get up out of their doggie bed in the morning.

 It’s a natural part of aging, and slowing down a bit is something that will happen to just about every dog regardless of breed or health.
 But is there anything you can do as a pet owner to help your dog feel more comfortable and retain some of that spring in their step?

-Joint supplements for dogs can help your pet experience less pain and retain more mobility as they get older.
-And giving your dog preventative supplements early on may work to maintain their overall joint health and delay the onset of joint pain, stiffness, soreness, and even arthritis.
+Joint supplements for dogs can help your pet experience less discomfort and retain more mobility as they get older.
+And giving your dog preventative supplements early on may work to maintain their overall joint health and delay the onset of joint discomfort , stiffness, and soreness.

 Let’s take a closer look at joint supplements for dogs so you know what to purchase for your pup.